tldr-pages/tldr/pages/linux/pacstall.md

 # pacstall

-> Pacstall, make it easier to install AUR packages for Ubuntu.
+> An AUR package manager for Ubuntu.
 > More information: <https://github.com/pacstall/pacstall>.

 - Search for program in repositories, its equivalent of apt search: